netxms/netxms-doc/admin/object-management.rst

 ---------

 Circuits can be created in Infrastructure Services tree.
-Existing node interfaces can be added to containers by using Bind operation, and removed by using Unbind operation.
-This object will generate events when state of undertlying interface changes, and being an event source it will be able to have alarms on it.
-Reference of multiple interfaces will allow to use this object to represent different types of network services beyond  - multilink interfaces, links between sites, virtual circuits, etc. Circuits and interfaces inside them can be moved by :guilabel:`Move to another container` menu item or using drag&drop.
+Existing node interfaces can be added to circuit by using Bind operation, and removed by using Unbind.
+This object will generate events when state of underlying interface changes, and being an event source it will be able to have alarms on it.
+Reference of multiple interfaces will allow to use this object to represent different types of network services - multilink interfaces, links between sites, virtual circuits, etc. Circuits and interfaces inside them can be moved by :guilabel:`Move to another container` menu item or using drag&drop.

-Besides default property pages condition has also:
+Besides default property pages circuit has also:
-   - :guilabel:`Automatic bind` about this functionality can be found :ref:`there<automatic-bind>`
+   - :guilabel:`Automatic bind` functionality is described in more details :ref:`here<automatic-bind>`
    - :guilabel:`Map Appearance` tab defines images that will be used to display this object on a :term:`Network Map` and drill-down object (object that will be opened when double click on this object on :term:`Network Map`).
    - :guilabel:`Trusted Objects` is used to define object list that have access to this object from the script.

 Menu items:

 In case if
 it is required to add already existing interface to circuit use :guilabel:`Bind...` menu item.
 To remove nodeinterface from circuit, but do not delete it use :guilabel:`Unbind...` menu item.
-Option :guilabel:`Link to asset...` can link circuit to Asset group

-Using :guilabel:`Manage`/:guilabel:`Unmanage` all nodes will be managed/unmanaged under circuit.
-Circuit can be deleted, but interfaces will not get deleted since they have parent.
+Using :guilabel:`Manage`/:guilabel:`Unmanage` all interfaces will be managed/unmanaged under circuit.

 :guilabel:`Execute script`   will open :ref:`execute server script view
 <execute_server_script>`.
 Where an arbitrary script can be executed.

-:guilabel:`Logs` will open alarm/event/trap view options with all active alarms for all children of this circuit.
+:guilabel:`Logs` will open alarm/event/trap view options with all active alarms for this circuit.

 Automatic bind option

-For each circuit can be configured automatic binding rules.
-This can be done in :guilabel:`Automatic Bind Rules` tab of container properties.
+For each circuit one can configure automatic bind rules.
+It can be done in :guilabel:`Automatic Bind Rules` tab of circuit properties and it would check and bind or unbind circuit to interfaces according to auto-bind script.

-There can be defined if script should be used for automatic binding, if script should be used for node unbinding and can be written script it selves.

-This script will be executed each configuration poll of each node.
+Auto bind script will be executed while circuit auto bind is polled.

 Common object properties